linksocks/linksocks/README.md

 pip install linksocks
 ```

 > The python version is a wrapper of the Golang implementation.
-See: [Python Bindings](https://linksocks-docs.zetx.tech/python/)
+See: [Python Bindings](https://linksocks-docs.zetx.tech/python/).
+>
+> A pure python version with basic support is also available .
+See [Pywssocks](https://github.com/linksocks/pywssocks).

 ## Cloudflare Worker